aaronicsubstances/scalable-ipc/README.md

   * if header pdu is received again, while no data pdu has yet to be received, then receiver must respond by sending back the last header_ack sent.
   * after receiving header pdu, receiver must only accept data pdu with the expected sequence number, which starts from 1 and is incremented each time a data pdu is successfully received.
 Where a data pdu with the previous sequence number is received, receiver must respond by sending back the last data_ack sent.
   * once a message is successfully received in full, receiver must consider it processed and hold on to its id for some time (i.e. time to wait), before discarding it.
 By so doing repeated message processing will be avoided as long as duplicate pdus arrive at receiver before time to wait expires.
-  * if a message is processed and awaiting discarding, and a data pdu is received whose sequence number matches the last sequence number received in the processed message, then receiver must respond by sending back the last data_ack sent.
+  * if a message is processed and awaiting discarding, and a header or data pdu is received whose sequence number matches the last sequence number (0 for header pdus) received in the processed message, then receiver must respond by sending back the last header_ack or data_ack sent.
   * if a timeout occurs while waiting for a data pdu, then receiver must consider the message processed and failed.
-  * if a data pdu is received such that its addition will cause the message length to be exceeded, then receiver must pick the prefix of the data pdu required to satisfy the message length.
+  * if a header or data pdu is received such that its addition will cause the message length to be exceeded, then receiver must pick the prefix of the pdu required to satisfy the message length.

 ### Send Message Operation